 Breaks with uneven surfaces |

-The typical colour range of albite extends from colourless to white, though specimens can appear yellow, gray, pink, green, or even pale red depending on trace impurities and inclusions.
+A hard, sharp impact can cause albite to break.
+The typical colour range of albite runs from colourless to white, though specimens can also appear yellow, gray, pink, green, or pale red depending on trace impurities and inclusions.
 Rare specimens may show greenish or reddish tints, while some appear nearly black due to abundant inclusions, further adding to their visual diversity.
-The streak of albite is consistently white, regardless of crystal colour variations.
+The streak of albite is consistently white, regardless of variations in crystal colour.

 Optical properties reveal albite’s biaxial negative character with specific optical data that helps distinguish it from other feldspars.
-Under polarized light microscopy, albite exhibits characteristic polysynthetic striae - fine parallel lines that result from twinning - which appear as alternating bright and dark bands.
+Under polarized light microscopy, albite exhibits characteristic polysynthetic striae - fine parallel lines that result from twinning - which appear as alternating bright and dark bands and are also used for identification as striations on cleavage surfaces.

 Albite crystallizes in the triclinic crystal system, forming pinacoidal crystals that often display tabular faces.
 The crystal structure of albite consists of a three-dimensional framework of silicon and aluminum tetrahedra, with sodium cations occupying specific sites within the structure.
 This tetrahedral arrangement gives rise to the characteristic properties that define all members of the feldspar group.